 What will be covered in these Leaving Cert Irish Grinds?

-Students will also get notes on the composition, focusing on the most likely Leaving Cert Irish essay titles for June 2021.
-A lot of time is dedicated to topics that overlap in both the Oral exam and in the Composition such as social problems in Ireland, Politics, The Irish Education System & The Irish Language.
+Students will also get notes on the composition, focusing on the most likely Leaving Cert Irish essay titles for June 2022.
+A lot of time in our Irish grinds is dedicated to topics that overlap in both the Oral exam and in the Composition such as social problems in Ireland, Politics, The Irish Education System & The Irish Language.